 Trail end points: Bob Woodruff Park, Plano and

 Oak Point Park 3 miles

 The Oak Point Park & Nature Preserve Trail is a part of the City of Plano trail system.
 This trail winds its way through Oak Point Park & Nature Preserve and includes a short loop for a total of 3.4 miles of trail.
-It also connects on its southern end to the Bob Woodruff Park Trail.
+During the summer you can see people kayaking in the lake.
+This one of the best hiking trails in Plano.
+It is wide enough and good for riding bikes as well.
+There are 3.5 miles of concrete trails and about 5 miles of soft-surface trails along Rowlett Creek.
+The trail also connects on its southern end to the Bob Woodruff Park Trail.

 Trail end points: Los Rios Blvd. and Cloverhaven Way and Parker Road, just east of Spring Creek Parkway

 The Hoblitzelle Park Trail is a part of the City of Plano trails system.
 This trail consists of a small network of loops and spurs around Hoblitzelle Park in Plano.
 The trail offers a total of 3.6 miles of trail infrastructure and connects to Hendrick Middle School and Hedgcoxe Elementary School.

 Trail end points: Hoblitzelle Park, Plano and Enfield Park, Plano